-Presentation slide decks are required to be provided in draft form for review by the Preconference Subcommittee by August 28, 2023.
+Presentation slide decks are required to be provided in draft form for review by the Preconference Subcommittee by August 30, 2024.

-APPENDIX 4: GUIDANCE ON WORKSHOPS AND SYMPOSIA
+APPENDIX 4: GUIDANCE ON GENERAL SESSIONS

-Workshops and symposia are 90 minutes long and cover topics or skills relevant or are "hot" topics in consultation-liaison psychiatry.
-A well-written abstract makes clear the relevance of the content to consultation-liaison psychiatry, what attendees will learn by coming to the session, and how the presenters intend to use the 90-minute session to meet their learning objectives.
+General Sessions are 75 minutes long and cover topics or skills relevant or are "hot" topics in consultation-liaison psychiatry.
+A maximum of four (4) speakers are permitted.
+A well-written abstract makes clear the relevance of the content to consultation-liaison psychiatry, what attendees will learn by coming to the session, and how the presenters intend to use the 75-minute session to meet their learning objectives.
 Most sessions are intended to be targeted at generalist C-L psychiatrists, though abstracts targeted at other audiences will be considered in rounding out the program.
 Given the ACLP's commitment to Diversity, Equity, and Inclusion, all abstracts should attempt to address inequities in the topic being presented, including but not limited to ways in which the topic impacts individuals from historically marginalized groups.
 Speaker roster should reflect the diversity of our Academy including participation from speakers of diverse identity, geography / institution and career stage.
-Proposals that promote one institution / program / commercial product, that do not have enough content to fill a 90-minute session, or that involve a single presenter reading a paper or lecture, are rarely accepted.
-Our meeting attracts many repeat attendees; sessions that have been presented previously may be re-submitted, though may be scored more highly if new aspects are incorporated.
+Proposals that promote one institution / program / commercial product, that do not have enough content to fill a 75-minute session, or that involve a single presenter reading a paper or lecture, are rarely accepted.
+Our meeting attracts many repeat attendees; sessions that have been presented previously may be resubmitted, though may be scored more highly if new aspects are incorporated.